TCP-Lab/x.FASTQ/README.md

 ## Generality

-**x.FASTQ** is a suite of Bash scripts specifically written for the *Endothelion* project with the purpose of simplifying and automating the workflow of the project by making each task persistent after it has been launched in the background on the remote server machine.
+**x.FASTQ** is a suite of Bash wrappers specifically written for the *Endothelion* project with the purpose of simplifying and automating the workflow of the analysis by making each task persistent after it has been launched in the background on a remote server machine.

-**x.FASTQ** currently consists of 9 scripts (or modules):
+**x.FASTQ** currently consists of 6 modules designed to be run directly by the end-user, each one of them addressing a precise step in the RNA-Seq pipeline that goes from the retrieval of raw reads to the generation of the expression matrix.
-1. `x.FASTQ` as a *cover-script* to perform some general-utility tasks;
+1. `x.FASTQ` is a *cover-script* that performs some general-utility tasks;
-1. `getFASTQ` to download NGS raw data from ENA (as .fastq.gz);
+1. `getFASTQ` allows downloading of NGS raw data from ENA (as .fastq.gz);
+1. `qcFASTQ` is an interface for multiple quality-control tools;
-1. `trimFASTQ` to remove adapter sequences and perform quality trimming;
+1. `trimFASTQ` uses BBDuk to remove adapter sequences and perform quality trimming;
-1. `trimmer.sh` containing the actual trimmer script wrapped by `trimFASTQ`;
-1. `qcFASTQ` for data quality control;
-1. `anqFASTQ` to align reads and quantify transcript abundance;
+1. `anqFASTQ` uses STAR and RSEM to align reads and quantify transcript abundance, respectively;
-1. `countFASTQ` to assemble counts from multiple samples into one single matrix;
+1. `countFASTQ` assembles counts from multiple samples into one single expression matrix.

-1. `cc_assembler.R` containing the actual assembler wrapped by `countFASTQ`;
+In addition, there are a number of auxiliary scripts (written in Bash or R), that are not meant to be directly run, but are called by the main modules.
-1. `x.funx.sh` containing variables and functions sourced by all the others.
+1. `x.funx.sh` contains variables and functions sourced by all other scripts;
+1. `trimmer.sh` is the actual trimming script, wrapped by `trimFASTQ`;
+1. `cc_assembler.R` implements the assembly procedure used by `countFASTQ`;
+1. `cc_pca.R` implements the `qcfastq --tool=PCA ...` option.

-The suite enjoys some internal consistency:
+All suite modules enjoy some internal consistency:
 * upon running the `x.fastq.sh -l <target_path>` command from the local x.FASTQ
     directory, each **x.FASTQ** script can be invoked from any location on the remote machine using fully lowercase name, provided that `<target_path>` is